silmaril42/esphtml/README.md

 I am sure this simple library has plenty of room left to improve it.

 If you wish to do so, please go ahaead!
-Fork the repo or submit merge requests. \
+Fork the repo or submit pull requests. \
 You may even try opening an issue - but be warned: I don't intend to support this project very much, but it might still be worth a try to share ideas this way - you never know who listens ;-)